Learning about Local Food

 *(In order to work with as many schools as possible, Spoons Across America has extended the “week” to run from March 14th to April 22nd.)

-Children will participate in science activity tied to Common Core educational standards, and have an opportunity to sample some fresh apples.
+Children participated in a science activity tied to Common Core educational standards, and have an opportunity to sample some fresh apples.
 They will be given a take-home activity sheet containing related vocabulary, recipes, and games.

 In 2015, children were read The Honeybee Man by Lela Nargi and Kristin Booker.
 After reading this beautifully illustrated story describing the process of beekeeping and honey collecting on a rooftop in Brooklyn, students will participate in a sequencing activity tied to Common Core educational standards, then will give students some honey to sample and a recipe for Chef Bobo’s Honey Vinaigrette to take home and share with their families.